 The remuneration accrued by Ignacio de Colmenares Brunet for the performance of his executive duties in 2022, including his fixed and variable remuneration, totalled €1,323 thousand (2021: €586 thousand).
-The Chairman & CEO is also the beneficiary of a mixed savings, life and accident insurance policy, which is also part of his remuneration package.
+The Chairman & CEO is also the beneficiary of a mixed savings, life and accident insurance policy (note 3.13), which is also part of his remuneration package.